 In the Netherlands they are called (literally translated) 'sketch of measurements'.

-In the fifties these small pictures were used by the Royal Dutch Association for Aviation and displayed in the section 'Vliegtuigherkenning' (airplane recognition) of their magazine Avia Vliegwereld
+In the fifties these small pictures were used by the Royal Dutch Association for Aviation and displayed in the section 'Vliegtuigherkenning' (airplane recognition) of their magazine Avia Vliegwereld.

 Even contests were held that time.